charlesll/Spectra.jl/docs/PreProcessing.rst

 OPTIONS

 	input_properties: Tuple, this tuple contains the delimiter and the number of lines to skip in the raw data files.
 Default = ('\t',0);

+	algorithm: String, This indicates if the FastICA or the Non-negative Matrix Factorisation algorithms from SciKit Learn will be used.
+Default = "FastICA";

 	plot_intermediate_show: String, This should be equal to "yes" or "no".
 It displays the intermediate figures.
 Default = "no";